ovrmrw/shuttle-store-sample/README.md

 Page6 is a sample for HTTP requests.
 A data you've got once will be cached on Store, so if you request the same data next time, Store will return the cached data for avoiding unnecessary HTTP requests.

+Page7 is a sample extended Page5.
+It's a form with validations.

 ---

 ### Setup